 Deakin University Deakin University is the academic partner for the Humanitarian Leadership Programme and has made a major contribution to its success.
 Save the Children has worked with Deakin University to achieve full accreditation of the programme therefore integrating the programme into a formal academic qualification.

-Australian Government Aid Programme Australian Government Aid Programme has made this programme possible through the Humanitarian Partnership Agreement.
+IKEA Foundation and the Australian Government Aid Programme The IKEA Foundation and the Australian Government Aid Programme has made this programme possible through the Humanitarian Partnership Agreement.
 We are very grateful for this support.

-programme is sponsored by the Australian Aid Programme, Save the Children, Deakin
+programme is sponsored by the IKEA Foundation, Save the Children, Deakin

 We welcome other partners who wish to contribute or support the programme.